Manage Email addresses | Article Series table of content | Click to expand

 Menu 6 – Search for an E-mail address with a specific Domain name suffix – Export results to a File

 The purpose of this menu is to enable us to locate all the Exchange Online recipient that they’re

-You will need to provide the domain name suffix you look for and the PowerShell command will export the information to three file types (TXT, CSV and HTML) that will be stored in the following path C:\INFO\Exchange Online recipients with specific E-mail address
+You will need to provide the domain name suffix you look for and the PowerShell command will export the information to three file types (TXT, CSV and HTML) that will be stored in the following path C:\INFO\Exchange Online recipients with a specific E-mail address

 Menu 7 – Add additional E-mail address (Alias) using a NEW Domain name to all recipients (Bulk Mode)

 Using this option will enable us to perform a “bulk operation” off – adding an E-mail address with a specific domain name suffix for each of the Exchange Online recipients defined as “Mailbox recipients”.
-For example – user mailbox, Shared mailbox etc.
+For example – user mailbox, Shared mailbox, etc.